This tasty keto egg salad is made with mayonnaise, Dijon mustard, and chopped scallions.

 I like to serve this salad with crispy fresh-cut vegetables.
 It's really nice when scooped up with crunchy cucumber slices or with halved mini peppers.

 Another efficient and low-carb tool for eating this salad is plain pork rinds.
 That's my husband's favorite tool for scooping it up.

-You should be able to store the leftovers in the fridge, in an airtight container, for up to 3 days.
+You can store the leftovers in the fridge, in an airtight container, for up to 3 days.
 Give them a good stir before using them.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.